Introducing The Five-Zone Kitchen

 So what is the five-zone kitchen?

-Cleaning zone: nowadays thanks to dishwashers, it’s not just one area.
-The cleaning zone will often be positioned in a left-to-right movement from dirty to clean, moving from the bin, to sink and dishwasher.
+- Cleaning zone: Nowadays thanks to dishwashers, it’s not just one area.
+The cleaning zone in your kitchen in Sydney will often be positioned in a left-to-right movement from dirty to clean, moving from the bin, to sink and dishwasher.
+You’ll also likely use this zone for access to water, so keeping it by your preparation area and stovetop is usually a good idea.